The similarity between the terms Headshot and Business Portrait is subtle. The names are frequently used interchangeably, but there are differences.

 A business or executive portrait is several steps above the standard headshot.
 The background might be in the portrait studio but may also be in an office, outside, or any number of locations.
 It may be as close up but can also be three-quarter or full body.
 It usually takes longer to shoot.
 A business portrait portrays more.
 More, of whatever it is that you’re trying to convey out to the world.
 You could be an actor, athlete, author.
 A few of last months clients for example

 A business portrait portrays an image of someone at the top of their field, the expert, the leader.
 Even if it’s a case of fake it ’til you make it.

 What makes my corporate headshots different from ‘standard’?
-I work with you to create that ’more’, that image that authentically represent you and catches the viewers attention.
+I work with you to create that ’more’, that image that authentically represents you and catches the viewer’s attention.

 I often get asked about retouching.
 It’s essential that it look subtle and believable.
 All headshot and business portraits are retouched and enhanced to meet your needs.
 Typically this includes brightening smile, teeth, and evening out skin tones.